 How long can I stay in France as a digital nomad?

-As a citizen of the EU, EEA or Switzerland, you are entitled to free movement between the EU countries.
-Luckily, you can work remotely as a digital nomad in any country in the EU.
-However, after 3 months of remote work in a new EU country we recommend your employer registers you locally.
+To begin with, as a citizen of the European Union, Iceland, Norway, Liechtenstein, or Switzerland, you are entitled to free movement between the EU countries.
+Luckily, you can already work remotely as a digital nomad in any country in the EU if your company permits.

 Because of the Schengen agreement, most non-EU citizens can travel to European countries, like France, for up to 90 days visa-free.
 We know, you want to stay longer than three months so you can live and work the French fantasy as a digital nomad.

 What is the long stay visa?